March 18, 2026

 The reason is not lack of interest — it is lack of time and expertise to implement solutions.
 Partners and staff accountants are consumed by client work, regulatory deadlines, and the daily operational demands of a busy practice.
 They know they need to modernize, but finding the bandwidth to evaluate, select, and implement technology solutions is genuinely difficult when the practice is at full capacity for eight months of the year.

 This is your opportunity as an AI agency owner.
+If you are still deciding which niche to focus on, our guide on choosing your AI agency target market covers how to evaluate verticals like accounting against other options.
 Accounting firms that work with an expert who handles the implementation burden are genuinely grateful, genuinely committed to the relationship, and genuinely willing to pay for measurable results.
-This guide covers the highest-value automation services for accounting clients, the compliance considerations that govern your work, pricing frameworks, and the LinkedIn strategy for reaching CPA firm decision-makers.
+This guide covers the highest-value automation services for accounting clients, the compliance considerations that govern your work, pricing frameworks, the discovery call approach that works with partners, and the LinkedIn strategy for reaching CPA firm decision-makers.

 The Economics of Accounting Firm Automation